 The Sales/Revenue figures were taken from the Assumptions Tabs.
 The base figure (Y0) is based on the average sales of similar start-ups.

-The expenses figures were all taken from the Assumptions Page.
+The expense figures were all taken from the Assumptions Page.
 The growth of expenses in Y1 and Y2 were computed based on the growth figures inputted in the Assumptions tab.

 Depreciation and Amortization are based on the rate placed on the Assumptions tab.
 The same goes for the Interest Expense and Taxes figures.

-The Cash Flow Statements of our startup financial model template uses the Indirect Method of computing ending cash.
+The Cash Flow Statements of our startup financial model template use the Indirect Method of computing ending cash.

 This method starts with Net Income.
 Items will be added or subtracted to come up with the ending cash balance.

-First, Depreciation and Amortization is a non-cash item, thus, it will be added back to Net Income to get the ending cash balance.
+First, Depreciation and Amortization is a non-cash item, thus, they will be added back to Net Income to get the ending cash balance.

 All increases in current assets are deducted (ex.
 Accounts receivables and Inventory), and all decreases are added back.